Julia Arthur: Mature career

 Arthur made her second appearance on Broadway in Sister Mary, which ran from May 15 to 29, 1894.
 Later that year she went to England, where she made her London debut on February 1, 1895, as leading woman, next to Ellen Terry, in Sir Henry Irving's Lyceum Theatre.
 She played Elaine in King Arthur; Sophia in Olivia; Queen Anne in Richard III; Rosamond in Becket; and Imogene in Cymbeline, the last said to be her greatest role.

 She returned to America in 1896 with the Irving-Terry company, and was so heartily received that she decided to appear the following season with her own company.
 On October 14, 1897, she presented a dramatization of Mrs Burnett's novel, A Lady of Quality, herself taking the role of Clorinda Wildairs, and fully justifying her right to appear as a star.
 The play had its Broadway opening on November 1, 1897.

+Napier Lothian Jr. served as Arthur's talent manager.

 Marriage

-At Covington, Kentucky, on February 23, 1898, Julia Arthur (née Ida Lewis) married Benjamin Pierce Cheney, Jr., only son of the wealthy Boston expressman, whose country estate is now the Elm Bank Horticulture Center.
+At Covington, Kentucky, on February 23, 1898, Julia Arthur (née Ida Lewis) married Benjamin Pierce Cheney Jr., only son of the wealthy Boston expressman, whose country estate is now the Elm Bank Horticulture Center.

 They made their home in Boston, with a summer estate on Calf Island.
 They were patrons of the Museum of Fine Arts in Boston, donating a number of antiquities.
 The couple produced no children.

 On October 3, 1898, she appeared for the first time as Parthenia in her own production of Ingomar, repeating the successes of the previous year.
 On November 28, 1898, she produced As You Like It at Wallack's in New York City, and her performance of the part of Rosalind was conceded to be one of the best known to the American stage.

 Arthur returned to Broadway on October 24, 1899, in More than Queen, which continued through November 1899.